9 Fairytale Towns in Europe to Visit Now

 Mostar, Bosnia and Herzegovina

-One of Bosnia and Herzegovina’s most recognizable towns, Mostar is most recognized for its 16th-century Stari Most bridge, which straddling a tranquil, rolling river.
+One of Bosnia and Herzegovina’s most recognizable towns, Mostar is famous for its 16th-century Stari Most bridge, straddling a tranquil, rolling river.
 But go a bit further into the Old Town, and you’ll find a stunning blend of Balkan and Islamic architecture to take in along with its ancient streets.

 Cascading down a cliff in southwestern France, Rocamadour is legendary not only for its landscape but also for its tales of saints, Madonnas, and miracles.
 Pilgrims have long visited its host of ancient churches, religious sites, and monastic buildings, especially the shrine of its Black Virgin in the Notre Dame cathedral.
 Today, the single street of Rocamadour is stunning to stroll down, with lots of restaurants and shops attracting visitors and locals alike.

 Known as the “Venice of the North,” Bruges’ serene canals help set the scene for this fairytale town in Flanders.
 After starting the 19th century as one of Europe’s first true tourist destinations, Bruges escaped WWI remarkably undamaged.
 Now, its jaw-dropping medieval architecture—don’t miss the Markt and the 14th-century Gothic town hall—combine to create a setting that’s as close as you can get to being teleported back in time.

 Česky Krumlov, Czechia